openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 *   (Instance methods here)
     END OBJECT.
 ```
-- Use the `WORKING-STORAGE` SECTION in the `DATA DIVISION` of the OBJECT paragraph to
+Use the `WORKING-STORAGE` SECTION in the `DATA DIVISION` of the OBJECT paragraph to
 describe the instance data that a COBOL class needs (the data to be allocated for each instance).

-- The syntax of the `WORKING-STORAGE SECTION` for instance data declaration is generally the same as in a program, with these exceptions:
+The syntax of the `WORKING-STORAGE SECTION` for instance data declaration is generally the same as in a program, with these exceptions:
 - You cannot use the EXTERNAL attribute.
 - You can use the GLOBAL attribute, but it has no effect.

----
 ### Notes :
-- You define an `INPUT-OUTPUT SECTION` only in the individual methods that require it rather than defining it at the
+You define an `INPUT-OUTPUT SECTION` only in the individual methods that require it rather than defining it at the
   class level.

-- A class-name must use single-byte characters and must conform to the normal rules of formation for a COBOL user-defined word.
+A class-name must use single-byte characters and must conform to the normal rules of formation for a COBOL user-defined word.

-- You must derive all classes directly or indirectly from the `java.lang.Object` class.
+You must derive all classes directly or indirectly from the `java.lang.Object` class.

-- In the `REPOSITORY paragraph`, you must code an entry for each class-name that you explicitly reference in the class definition, For example:
+In the `REPOSITORY paragraph`, you must code an entry for each class-name that you explicitly reference in the class definition,
-    - Base
-    - A superclass from which the class that you are defining inherits
+for example a Base, a superclass from which the class that you are defining inherits
-    - The classes that you reference in methods within the class definition
+,or the classes that you reference in methods within the class definition

-- An external class-name that you specify in the `REPOSITORY paragraph` must be an alphanumeric literal that conforms to the rules of formation for a fully qualified Java class-name.
+An external class-name that you specify in the `REPOSITORY paragraph` must be an alphanumeric literal that conforms to the rules of formation for a fully qualified Java class-name.

-- If you do not include the external class-name in a `REPOSITORY paragraph` entry, the external class-name is formed from the class-name in the following manner:
+If you do not include the external class-name in a `REPOSITORY paragraph` entry, the external class-name is formed from the class-name in the following manner:
-    - The class-name is converted to uppercase.
+1. The class-name is converted to uppercase.
-    - Each hyphen is changed to zero.
+2. Each hyphen is changed to zero.
-    - The first character, if a digit, is changed:
+3. The first character, if a digit, is changed:
-        - 1-9 are changed to A-I.
+    1. 1-9 are changed to A-I.
-        - 0 is changed to J.
+    2. 0 is changed to J.
-    - Underscores are not changed.
+4. Underscores are not changed.

-- COBOL instance data is equivalent to Java private nonstatic member data.
+COBOL instance data is equivalent to Java private nonstatic member data.

-    - No other class or subclass (nor factory method in the same class, if any) can reference COBOL instance data directly.
+No other class or subclass (nor factory method in the same class, if any) can reference COBOL instance data directly.

-    - Instance data is global to all instance methods that the OBJECT paragraph defines.
+Instance data is global to all instance methods that the OBJECT paragraph defines.

-- If you want to make instance data accessible from outside the OBJECT paragraph, define attribute (get or set) instance methods for doing so.
+If you want to make instance data accessible from outside the OBJECT paragraph, define attribute (get or set) instance methods for doing so.

----
 ### Example: defining a class
 ```
 Identification Division.